ActivityWatch/aw-tauri/README.md

      - [ ] Detect bundled & system modules
  - [ ] Polish
      - [ ] Remove placeholder Vue app
+         - Or replace with new UI for module management? (a bit redundant)
      - [ ] Build aw-webui as part of build process
      - [ ] Error dialog when module crashes, restart logic
          - https://beta.tauri.app/features/dialog/